New York Truck Accident Attorneys

 Below are common actions that indicate truck driver negligence:

 It is also referred to as “inattention or distraction” by the FMCSA and is the second top cause of truck accidents.
 Distracted driving may be caused by texting behind the wheel, and has proven to be a serious issue.
-While authorities have highlighted and documented the potential outcomes and even put regulations in place, the issue persists.
+While authorities have highlighted and documented the potential outcomes and even put regulations in place, many truck accidents happen in New York every year due to this particular cause.

 Inattention is when one is focusing on something else or daydreaming, and this easily steals the driver’s attention, which makes them cause an accident easily.

-Whenever a truck driver drives for extended periods without getting sufficient or any rest, they are often vulnerable to causing accidents.
+Whenever a trucker drives for extended periods without getting sufficient or any rest, they are often vulnerable to causing accidents.
 Any driver who does that goes against the FMCSA Hours of Service laws.
-In some instances, truck drivers may be under instructions from their employees to drive more hours to beat deadlines.
+In some instances, truck drivers may be under instructions from their employers to drive more hours to beat deadlines.
 However, in some cases, truck drivers may opt to do more hours behind the wheel for reasons best known to them.

 This negligent behavior is rampant with some truck drivers.
 Truck drivers are required to take alcohol tests before getting behind the wheel, and drunk driving is not as common with truck drivers.
-However, some cause accidents by driving under the influence of cocaine, meth, and amphetamines.
+However, in many truck accident cases, the trucker involved had been driving under the influence of cocaine, meth, and amphetamines.

 Such drivers use these substances to help them stay awake and energetic, helping them go for more hours without needing sleep or rest.
 Some truck drivers even take over-the-counter drugs and other prescribed drugs unaware of their side effects, causing drowsiness or impaired sight.
 Such cases may be rare, but those of drunk driving and driving under the influence of other substances are often reported.

 In a truck jackknife situation – where the truck slides and the trailer and cab assume a folding knife – or in case the truck rolls over, the first guess for the cause of the accident would be cargo shift.
 When cargo is improperly loaded or poorly secured, it moves about easily and can easily break free.
-Such movement shifts the truck’s center of gravity, which can easily cause a jackknife or rollover accident as it loses control and ultimately crashes.
+Such movement shifts the truck’s center of gravity, which can easily cause jackknife situations or rollover truck accidents.

 Whenever the shifting cargo breaks free, it becomes a real hazard on the road as it may end up hitting other road users or forcing other cars to swerve dangerously off the road in a bid to avoid hitting the cargo.
 Cargo spillage involving trucks ferrying hazardous substances such as harsh chemicals may end up causing injuries to road users and contamination of waterways.